danielmcgraw/resume/resume.md

  * Developed and maintained the recruiting and admissions platforms
  * Collaborated with the development team to create iteration stories and tasks and their points
  * Wrote and executed quality assurance plans and verify acceptability criteria
+ * Assembled the base toolchain used by all developers in our devision.

 ### Wellkeeper, Albuquerque, NM